Cross-Border Tax Disputes and Recent Cases

 This webinar would benefit tax professionals working in multinational groups, tax and legal advisory firms and governments:

-- In-house tax professionals and advisers looking to assess main causes, trends and the impact of cross-border tax disputes in different regions and jurisdictions in relation to corporate tax structuring
+- in-house tax professionals and advisers looking to assess main causes, trends and the impact of cross-border tax disputes in different regions and jurisdictions in relation to corporate tax structuring

-- Legal professionals assessing the risk of cross-border tax disputes associated with the interpretation and application of tax treaties and domestic tax law in different jurisdictions
+- legal professionals assessing the risk of cross-border tax disputes associated with the interpretation and application of tax treaties and domestic tax law in different jurisdictions

-- Government officials involved in the interpretation and application of tax treaties and domestic tax laws regarding corporate tax structuring and anti-abuse provisions – particularly those responsible for auditing activities of multinational enterprises
+- government officials involved in the interpretation and application of tax treaties and domestic tax laws regarding corporate tax structuring and anti-abuse provisions – particularly those responsible for auditing activities of multinational enterprises

 This is an intermediate-level webinar.
 Participants in this webinar are expected to have at least 3 to 5 years of experience in international tax and be familiar with the key concepts of international tax law.